jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 [2, 3]
 5
 ```
 This often works well, but as code becomes more complex, it can be a bit awkward.
 A more convenient approach is to use a `tf.Print` statement.
 Confusingly, `tf.Print` is actually a type of Tensorflow node, which has both output and side effects!
 It has two required arguments: a node to copy, and a list of things to print.
 The “node to copy” can be any node in the graph; `tf.Print` is an identity operation with respect to its “node to copy”, meaning that it outputs an exact copy of its input.
-But, it also prints all the current values in the “list of things to print” as a side effect.
+But, it also prints all the current values in the “list of things to print” as a side effect.[^4]

 ###### Code:
 ```python